 I can’t just get up and go over there like everything is okay.
 He took a day away from my life—I drank until I was stupid, I couldn’t see my patients, I launched my phone into the bushes, and I was almost accosted by a punching bag.
 My judgment went to shit, my sense of self-preservation died.
 Hell, I tripped over nothing in the middle of the street cold sober and almost strangled myself with a $300 tie while wine drunk.
 How do you make someone see that it is unacceptable to make somebody feel that way?

 By making them feel the exact same way?

-I hug myself because of the chill that just came over me.
+I hug myself in an attempt to chase away the chill that runs through me.

 My new blue sitting room is very pretty.
-I can’t for the life of me figure out why I all of a sudden had to have a blue sitting room.
+I can’t for the life of me figure out why I suddenly had to have a blue sitting room.
 Anyway, it’s done now.
 Federal blue walls—the deepest blue I could get without going navy or midnight.
-Cream furniture with blue, cream, and gray pillows and accessories are combined with deep brown oversized end tables, off-white table lamps, and a short-legged walnut coffee table.
+Cream furniture with blue, cream, and gray pillows and accessories combine with deep brown over-sized end tables, off-white table lamps, and a short-legged walnut coffee table.
 The neutral earthly colors against the contrasting blue walls gives the room an almost beachy color scheme—the tan and white area rug with blue designs reminiscent of light, sea-water-soaked sand.
 Bye-bye horrible gold chaise!

 I only have two patients this morning and none this afternoon since Friday is usually a light day.
 It’s a good thing, too, because I sit in my apartment all afternoon, pondering what I’m going to say to Christian.
 I know it’s time that I say something, but I don’t know how to open the lines of communication.